 Instructions

-- In a medium-sized bowl, using an electric hand mixer or in a bowl of a stand mixer fitted with the paddle attachment, cream together the slightly chilled butter and granulated sugar until light and fluffy, about 3 minutes.
+- In a medium-sized bowl, using an electric hand mixer or the paddle attachment on a stand mixer, cream together the softened butter and granulated sugar until light and fluffy, about 3 minutes.½ cup unsalted butter, 1¼ cups granulated sugar

-- Add the Dutch process cocoa powder, cake flour, salt, cornstarch, and baking powder to the wet ingredients, mixing on low until just combined.
-Be careful not to overmix.
+- Add the cocoa powder, flour, salt, cornstarch, and baking powder to the wet ingredients.
+Mix on low speed until just combined, being careful not to overmix.
+Scrape down the sides and bottom of the bowl as needed.3 tablespoons regular cocoa powder, 1¾ cups all-purpose flour, ¾ teaspoon salt, 1 tablespoon cornstarch, ¾ teaspoon baking powder

-- Using a 4-tablespoon size cookie scoop, scoop out the dough onto the prepared baking sheets, leaving enough space between each cookie.
-You will get 9 cookies.
+- Using a 4-tablespoon cookie scoop or weighing out 3.5 ounces of dough per cookie, scoop the dough onto the prepared baking sheets, leaving space between each cookie.
+You should have about 9 cookies.

-- Bake in the preheated oven for about 10-12 minutes or until the edges are set and the centers are slightly soft.
+- Bake in the preheated oven for 10 minutes or until the edges are set and the centers are slightly soft.

 - Allow the cookies to cool on the baking sheets for a few minutes before transferring them to a wire rack to cool completely.